Ricky Tomlinson

-Eric "Ricky" Tomlinson (born 26 September 1939) is an English actor.
-He is best known for his television roles as Bobby Grant in Brookside, DCI Charlie Wise in Cracker and Jim Royle in The Royle Family (1998–2012) and playing the titular character in the film Mike Bassett: England Manager (2001).
+Eric Tomlinson (born 26 September 1939) is an English actor.
+He is best known for his television roles as Bobby Grant in the soap opera Brookside (1982–1988), DCI Charlie Wise in Cracker (1993–2006) and Jim Royle in The Royle Family (1998–2012).
+He also played the titular character in the 2001 football mockumentary Mike Bassett: England Manager.

 Early life

-Eric Tomlinson was born on 26 September 1939 at Burleigh House in Bispham, Blackpool, Lancashire, and has lived in Liverpool nearly all his life.
-His father was a baker and he was born in Bispham, near Blackpool, because, just after the outbreak of World War II, his mother Peggy was evacuated there over concerns that Liverpool would be bombed.
-He attended Walton Technical College in Walton, after passing an exam when he was 13.
-His favourite subject was English.
+Eric Tomlinson was born at Burleigh House in the Bispham area of Blackpool on 26 September 1939, the son of parents from Liverpool.
+His father was a baker.
+He was born in Bispham because his mother was evacuated there during World War II over concerns that Liverpool would be bombed, which it eventually was.
+The family settled back in Liverpool following the war, and he has lived there since.
+He attended Walton Technical College in the Walton area of Liverpool, after passing an exam when he was 13.
+His favourite subject was English literature.

-In the late 1950s and early 1960s, Tomlinson played banjo in bands known as the Guitanjos, Hobo Rick & The City Slickers, and Hobo Rick and the Hi-Free Three.
-For a time, the band's pianist was John "Duff" Lowe, a former member of Beatles forerunner the Quarrymen.
+In the late 1950s and early 1960s, Tomlinson played the banjo in three bands: the Guitanjos, Hobo Rick & the City Slickers, and Hobo Rick & the Hi-Free Three.
+The band's pianist was John Lowe, a former member of the Quarrymen, which would later become the Beatles.
+A plasterer by trade, Tomlinson worked on various building sites for many years.

 Career

-Plasterer

-A plasterer by trade, he worked on various building sites for many years.